mzattera/b2fJ/docs/index_new.md

     buildJVM

-Do not be scared by the many "Warnings" you will see printed; the build will only stop on errors (that will be displayed).
+Do not be scared by the many "Warnings" you will see printed; the build will only stop on errors.

-If the process is successful, a file called "b2fJ.prg" should have been created; this is your JVM.
+If the process is successful, a file called `b2fJ.prg` should have been created; this is your JVM.

 ### Running the program

 At last!
 You can now run your Java program on your C64.

-If you don`t have a C64 at hand (and if you do, please send me a video of your Java running on it) you can use the WinVICE emulator that is (re)distributed with b2fJ, under "redistr\WinVICE-3.1-x86"; you can launch "x64.exe" then under "File > Autostart Disk/Tape image" choose the "b2fJ.prg" file you created above.
+If you don`t have a C64 at hand (and if you do, please send me a video of your Java running on it) you can use the WinVICE emulator that is (re)distributed with b2fJ, under `redistr\WinVICE-3.1-x86`; you can launch "x64.exe" then under "File > Autostart Disk/Tape image" choose the `b2fJ.prg` file you created above.

 # Expanding b2fJ

-Under `src/java/classes` you can find the source code for the class library distributed together with b2fJ; this is made up of several classes that replace the default Java library (under `java` folder) and some custom classes to support features of the target platform (e.g. C64 sprites).
+Under `src\java\classes` you can find the source code for the class library distributed together with b2fJ; this is made up of several classes that replace the default Java library and some custom classes to support features of the target platform (e.g. C64 sprites).

 ## Building the library

 You can improve the library by adding your classes or extending the existing ones; afterwards, the classes need to be compiled and put in a file
 `classes.jar` under `lib` folder.
-The file `build.xml` that you can find in the `src` folder is an ANT script that serves this purpose.
+The file `build.xml` that you can find in the `src` folder is an Ant script that serves this purpose.

 Install [Apace Ant](http://ant.apache.org/) and use it to run the build.